commul/all4ling/content/zeitshift/participate.md

 - Basic knowledge of German and Fraktur script
 - A free Historypin account
+- A desktop computer (activity not designed for mobile devices)

 <p style="text-align: center">
   <a href="{{< relref path="zeitshift/historypin">}}"><button type="button" class="btn btn-success">Instructions</button></a>